Quickly exit this site by pressing the Escape key Leave this site

 3.13.4 Factors that the force should consider when deciding what would be a reasonable course of action in relation to an employee who has previously failed to attend a disciplinary meeting or hearing include past precedent for non-attendance within the force; the employee's reason for non-attendance; the employee's disciplinary and work record, seniority and length or service; the severity of the disciplinary issue; and any medical opinion on the employee's ability to attend the meeting.

-3.13.5 If it is reasonable to do so, for example where there is no good cause for the employee's absence, any written submissions from the employee, statements made by an appropriate representative and any other available evidence, should be taken account of before making a decision.
+3.13.5 If it is reasonable to do so, for example where there is no good cause for the employee's absence, any written submissions from the employee, statements made by an appropriate Representative and any other available evidence, should be taken account of before making a decision.

 3.14.1.1 The appropriate manager in consultation with HR and PSD, will determine how best to handle the allegations, including consideration of initial scoping.
 A decision to proceed with an initial scoping exercise can only be taken if agreed by HR and PSD.